 Academic Admission Requirements

-The Recreation, Fish and Wildlife Diploma can be completed on a full-time (2 years) or part-time basis.
+The Recreation, Fish and Wildlife Diploma is completed on a full-time (2 years).
 Each term will include courses that are conducted in classrooms, labs and field settings.
-In addition to meeting entrance requirements for Selkirk College, Recreation, Fish and Wildlife has the following program requirements (please scroll down if you feel you aren't quite there yet):
+In addition to meeting entrance requirements for Selkirk College, Forest Technology has the following program requirements (please scroll down if you feel you aren't quite there yet):

 Pre-Calculus 11 with a grade of “C+” (67%)